Categories

 Skip to: Light and colour // Water // Soil and feeding // Temperatures // Potting and pruning // Propagating // Pests

 Care is broadly the same for keeping most tropical Tradescantia and other Commelinaceae as houseplants.
 This guide is a summary of how to care for them in general, and will also include some specific tips for common groups within the family.
+You can also read these articles about how I specifically care for my collection: indoors and outdoors.

 Light and colour